-Now that you’ve decided on a hair color, it’s time to think about which at-home hair color kit to use to get your new signature look.
+Now that you’ve decided on a pretty hair color, it’s time to think about which at-home permanent hair color kit to use to get your new signature look.
 Luckily, we’ve got plenty of options for you!
-Pick up a box of the L’Oréal Paris Superior Preference, L’Oréal Paris Excellence Crème, or L’Oréal Paris Féria to create your new hair color.
+Pick up a box of the L’Oréal Paris Superior Preference, L’Oréal Paris Excellence Creme, or L’Oréal Paris Féria to create your new hair color.
 Each of these at-home hair color kits is available in a wide variety of beautiful shades, so finding your perfect match should be easy!

-So, you’ve picked out your perfect new shade: What’s next?
+So, you’ve picked out your perfect luminous hair color: What’s next?
 When preparing for a hair color transformation, there are a few things to keep in mind.
 For starters, if you have a dark base color and are hoping to go significantly lighter, you’ll need to lighten or bleach your hair in order for your new hue to show up.
 If you don’t want to deal with bleach, your best bet will be to stick within a couple shades of your current color to create a seamless transition.
 Try the L’Oréal Paris Colorista Bleach All Over for at-home bleaching.

 If you have gray hairs peppering your mane, you may be wondering what you can do to cover them.
 Of course, gray hair is actually a trend these days (just take a look at recent runway photos), but we get that you may not want to sport them.
 Look for an at-home hair color kit formulated to cover grays (such as Excellence Creme) and try dyeing your hair a shade that’s one or two levels lighter than your hair color, as this can help prevent a harsh contrast.
 Coloring gray hairs is about to get a whole lot easier.

 You already know that touchups will be inevitable—but that doesn’t mean you’ll always have time to cover up your roots.
-If you’ve noticed gray regrowth, you can temporarily hide this with the L’Oréal Paris Magic Root Cover Up Spray, which comes in shades of blonde, brown, red, and black and lasts for one shampoo.
+If you’ve noticed gray regrowth, you can temporarily hide this with the L’Oréal Paris Magic Root Cover Up, which comes in shades of blonde, brown, red, and black and lasts for one shampoo.
 Just spray color onto new growth and partly through the rest of your hair to blend it in.